 The Pre-Modern World

 Human societies have steadily become more interlinked.
-From ancient times, travellers, traders, priests and pilgrims travelled vast distances for various reasons, like
+From ancient times, travelers, traders, priests and pilgrims traveled vast distances for various reasons, like

 - to gain knowledge